This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Basket for Collecting Broccoli

-Material choice matters too; wicker or plastic options work well, but always verify basket hygiene between harvests.
+Material choice matters—wicker or plastic work well, but guarantee proper basket cleaning between uses to maintain hygiene.

 Harvesting Techniques